 Phoenix is an upright maple in a bushy form.
 A shrubby maple with irregular growth and may reach about 5′ tall and 3′ wide in 10 years.
 A high-heat tolerant maple likes the the sun even during those hot afternoon summer days.
 It is a perfect dwarf for the hot spot that cooks nearly everything else you have tried.
-With one reminder – you may get some leaf burning during the first summer because the roots have yet to be established.
+This maple needs full sun and heat to grow well – in the shade it may not survive.
+However, you may get some leaf burning during the first and/or second summers because the roots have not developed enough to absorb all the water to survive in the sun.
 Use SuperThrive as recommended to help the roots get established sooner.
 Phoenix is also suitable for a container in the sun.

 When planting Phoenix make sure the soil is well-drained, if clay is the problem, the maple should be mounded to keep the roots above the soggy soil or you can grow the maple in a container.
+Please see Mounding Japanese Maples for clay soil.
 If you spend a little more time up front in the planting phase you will be rewarded with a happy and healthy maple for many years.
 SeePlanting Japanese Maples for more information.
 Once established this maple is hardy to -20 degrees – USDA Zone 5.

 Check out my FaceBook page for more information and photos about maples in general.

-Limited Availability – 1 gallon size Phoenix maples will be available June 2021.
+Limited Availability – 1 gallon size Phoenix maples will be available for shipping in June 2021.
+You may pre-order.

 Photo from my nursery showing the wonderful spring color.